Rushabh-Runwal/article-on-K-Means-Clustering-with-mahalanobis-distance/README.md

 This repository contains:
 - A Python implementation of the unified K-Means algorithm enhanced with Mahalanobis distance to handle incomplete data.
 - A Medium article summarizing the key concepts, algorithm, and results.
-- A presentation deck to explain the algorithm, experiments, and results visually.
+- A presentation deck to visually explain the algorithm, experiments, and results.

 ---

 ## **Abstract**
 Effectively applying the K-Means algorithm to datasets with missing values is an important research challenge.
 Traditional methods often separate data imputation and clustering, leading to suboptimal results.
-This project implements and extends the unified K-Means algorithm to incorporate **Mahalanobis distance**, which is better suited for elliptical clusters.
+This project implements and extends the unified K-Means algorithm to incorporate **Mahalanobis distance**, better suited for elliptical clusters.

 Key contributions:
 1. Unified clustering and imputation in one framework.